 If your customer knows what their ‘must haves’ are, it is your responsibility to evaluate whether you can meet them or if they are realistic.

-If you know you cannot meet those ‘must haves’, you can either try to convince them that their expectations are inappropriate or unrealistic (i.e. their desire for a 100 times Return on Investment is unrealistic) or you accept defeat gracefully and not waste more time.
+So, if you know you cannot meet those ‘must haves’, you can either try to convince them that their expectations are inappropriate or unrealistic (i.e. their desire for a 100 times Return on Investment is unrealistic) or you accept defeat gracefully and not waste more time.

-If you know you CAN meet those ‘must haves’, then you can proceed to the next step (a quotation, demonstration, presentation, etc…) with both parties knowing and agreeing to “what’s it going take for you to win their business”.
+And if you know you CAN meet those ‘must haves’, then you can proceed to the next step (a quotation, demonstration, presentation, etc…) with both parties knowing and agreeing to “what’s it going take for you to win their business”.

 Assuming your results match those expectations/variables, you will likely win the business.

-Help them figure out what their ‘must haves’ could and should be.
+And also help them figure out what their ‘must haves’ could and should be.

 Maybe your customer has been buying from your competitor so long he does know even know what else is out there.

 Here is your greatest chance to explain to them what options exist and what benefits a CRM software company offer vs. their current option.